 Why They Work?

 Instructional emails work well for product onboarding and service-based businesses.
 They provide clear steps, so customers can confidently complete setup processes.
 Moreover, these emails offer expert tips that help customers understand how to use a product or service effectively.
+This is one of many marketing automation examples that can improve customer engagement and retention.

 As a result, they reduce frustration and remove common barriers to usage.
 Therefore, incorporating instructional emails can lead to a smoother customer experience and better satisfaction overall.